rg-532/turing-io/DEV_LOG.md

   compute values from the testing metadata file.
 This was implemented because of how `pytest` works - mainly that it **collects tests first, and evaluates fixtures only when they're needed**, hence there cannot be a fixture that reads the file and leads to parametrization.

+## November 26th, 2025
+### Compiler/Lexer
+Refactored the implementation of the Lexer because of the following issue - I wanted to add logic to process `EOL` tokens as well, and realized that adding it to the current `TMLexer`, which already has a lot of logic to transform `WHITESPACE` into `INDENT/DEDENT` tokens will be complicated and lead to low maintainability.

+I decided to go with the following design, which resembles the `Decorator` or `Chain of responsibility` patterns operate (Though not exactly):
+- Defined a base lexer interface which any operational lexer should implement.
+Added that as a base class of the `PLY` lexer implementation.<br><br>
+- Defined a lexer wrapper base class, which wraps a base lexer and alters its behaviour.
+  - This wrapper receives tokens from the wrapped lexer, processes them and generates its own output token stream.
+    - The wrapper does this by inserting all tokens from processing into some output queue.
+  - To solve issues that can be caused by utilizing lookahead, an additional input queue is used.
+Unlike the output queue, tokens fetched from this queue undergo processing.
+  - More precisely, the flow is as follows:

+        1 If the output queue is not empty, pop and return a token from it.
+        2 Otherwise:
+            2.1 If the input queue is not empty, pop a token from it and process it.
+            2.2 Otherwise, request the next token from the wrapped lexer and process it.
+            2.3 Return to step 1.

+- Finally, defined concrete wrappers and a builder method to assemble them into the final lexer.

+Initially, I went with a design that had the output queue only, because it allowed for complex mapping schemes to be implemented by the processing logic, but then I realized there was a problem with utilizing lookahead.

+If I need to use a lookahead token to insert some token before it (For example, if I wanted to ensure there is some `EOL` token before the terminating `None`), I could end up inserting the entire wrapped lexer's token stream into the queue, which does not encapsulate the memory efficient approach of the initial design.

+There were some ways to address this issue:
+- Ensure that there is no `EOL` token before `None` first, and then re-add it, but that introduces coupling between wrappers.
+- Make it so the output queue becomes an input queue, but then deciding what needs to be outputted became an issue, as both stream undergo processing, and I wanted that to be able to skip tokens.
+  - One way to combat this is to make the processing logic return a number of tokens to be output from the queue, having the next one undergo processing (This feels clunky).
+  - Alternatively, the processing logic can return the next token to output, but that makes managing the queue more complex, and skipping tokens becomes tricky.

+The realization that tokens retrieved for processing sometimes need to undergo additional processing (common in lookahead utilization) but sometimes not lead me to utilize a dual-queue approach, which also helped remove unnecessary calls to the processing logic, and allows for (future) refactory which would reduce the number of calls to process even further (by defining the processed token types).